MagnificentOzgur/Sudoku-Solver-Project/README.md

 # Sudoku Solver Using A* Algorithm

-This project is a Sudoku solver implemented in Python using the **A\*** search algorithm.
-It intelligently fills in the empty cells of a Sudoku puzzle while adhering to the game's constraints.
+This project is a Sudoku solver implemented in Python using the A\* search algorithm.
+It fills the empty cells in a Sudoku puzzle while following the game's rules.

 ## Problem Description

-**Sudoku** is a 9x9 grid-based puzzle where the goal is to fill all cells with numbers from 1 to 9 such that:
+Sudoku is a 9x9 grid-based puzzle where the goal is to fill all cells with numbers from 1 to 9 such that:
 1. Each row contains numbers from 1 to 9 exactly once.
 2. Each column contains numbers from 1 to 9 exactly once.
 3. Each 3x3 subgrid contains numbers from 1 to 9 exactly once.